THEVAPERSGUIDE

 Dab Pen Maintenance and Cleaning

-Regular maintenance extends coil life and ensures optimal flavor.
+Regular maintenance extends coil life and keeps flavor at its best.
 Here's how to keep your dab pen performing its best:

 After Each Session